StuxnetH4X/stux-pagex/README.md

 # STUX PAGEX

-**STUX PAGEX** is a user-friendly desktop application built with Python's Tkinter library, designed to simplify PDF management tasks.
-Whether you need to extract specific pages, merge multiple PDFs, or secure your documents with encryption, STUX PAGEX provides an intuitive interface to handle these operations effortlessly.
+**STUX PAGEX** is a desktop application built with Python's Tkinter library, designed to provide some useful PDF handling functionality.
+You can use it to extract specific pages, merge multiple PDFs, or secure your documents with encryption.

 ## Table of Contents